Manage your child's health with MyChart.

 Pink eye (conjunctivitis)

-Conjunctivitis (pink eye) is a viral or bacterial infection of the white of your child's eye.
-Pink eye may follow a cold or other illness such as bronchitis.
+There are many causes for a red eye.
+Conjunctivitis (pink eye) is often a viral or bacterial infection of the eye.
+Pink eye may follow a cold or other respiratory illness.

 Symptoms of pink eye include eyes that are:

-- red/pink in the white of the eye
+- red or pink in the white of the eye

 How to treat pink eye